Bob Coronato: Life and career

 Bob Coronato was born in Newton, New Jersey.
 His mother was an executive assistant, and his father was a C.P.A.
 As a boy he loved to draw and paint.
 He would stare at the paintings of the "Old West" in history books and be fascinated by the culture and way of life.
 He and everyone around him knew he wanted to be an artist.
 While in high school Coronato began painting murals and commission paintings for money and trade.

 When Coronato was 18 he moved to New York City and took a summer course in illustration at Parsons School of Art and Design and New School for Social Research.
 He realized he needed to be closer to the subject matter he always wanted to paint and applied to Otis Parsons' sister school in California.

 In 1991, while attending Otis Parsons in L.A., Coronato took a vacation to Wyoming and South Dakota.
 He visited the High Plains Heritage Museum in Spearfish, South Dakota which had advertised that they had original Charles Russell and Frederic Remington oil paintings.

 After not seeing any paintings, he talked to the curator, Leo Giacometto.
 Giacometto told him that the collection had been pulled.
 The museum was to have a grand re-opening the following spring.
 Coronato asked if he could contribute paintings for the event.
 Giacometto said that if he liked the paintings he would give Coronato a show during the re-opening.

-Coronato preceded to turn every assignment into Western subject matter in oil on canvas, to prepare for the show.
+Coronato proceeded to turn every assignment into Western subject matter in oil on canvas, to prepare for the show.
 Coronato tortured his instructors by doing this: If the assignment was to paint an advertisement for an automobile, Coronato would paint a covered wagon.
 After graduating from Otis Parsons with a Bachelor of Fine Arts degree, Coronato returned to Spearfish and was granted his first museum show at the age of 23.

 Coronato decided to get closer to his subject matter.
 He moved to a town with a population of less than 400 in the heart of "Cowboy Country" — Hulett, Wyoming — based on a recommendation he got at the museum show in South Dakota by a local saddle maker.
 The saddle maker offered the "starving artist" space above his saddle shop to work and live in while Coronato got settled.
 Eventually the relationship with the saddle maker became invaluable to the direction the young artist's career would take.